-Get Windows Experience Index (WEI) Score In Windows 10
+Get Windows Experience Index (WEI) Score In Windows 11 or Windows 10

 The Windows Experience Index (WEI) is a rating system that measures the various parts of your computer that affect performance.
 The WEI includes five subscores: processor, memory, 2D graphics, 3D graphics, and disk; the basescore is equal to the lowest of the subscores and is not an average of the subscores.
 Understanding the Index can help you sort out what actions to take to speed up your PC.
 Microsoft introduced the Windows Experience Index with Windows Vista and it was an inbuilt benchmarking tool built inside Windows OS to provide a score of your hardware combination and how well they work.